tomjoht/tomjoht.github.io/_posts/2021/5/2021-05-18-reading-physical-newspapers.md

 ---
-title: "Life experiments: Would reading a physical newspaper fix the online click-scrolling habits?"
+title: "Life experiments: Would reading a physical newspaper fix my online click-scrolling habits?"
 permalink: /blog/life-experiments-reading-physical-newspaper/
 categories:
 - technical-writing
 keywords:
 rebrandly: https://idbwrtng.com/life-experiments
 description: "Lately I've been trying trying something that I call <i>life experiments</i>.
 These are goals that I adopt for about 50 days and then evaluate their impact on my life.
 With this experiment, I decided to stop reading the news on my phone and to instead read a physical newspaper delivered to my house each day."
-published: false
 ---

 ## The experiment